semrush/intergalactic/website/docs/components/bottom-sheet/bottom-sheet.md

 Bottom sheets can be closed by swiping down on the bottom sheet or by using the Close button inside the component.
 The component can also be closed by tapping outside the bottom sheet.

-@## Usage
+## Usage

-We recommend to use button instead of link.
-The main action should be always the primary button.
+We recommend using a button instead of a link.
+The main action should always be the primary button.
 Other actions could be secondary or tertiary buttons depending on their priority.

->If you use link for a main action, make sure you have expanded the touch target area.
+>If you use a link for the main action, be sure to expand the touch target area.

 ![](static/link_button.png)